itskingori/annotator_store-gem/README.md

 tests.

 The current dummy app uses Rails 4.1.6 and Postgres as a store.
-It's my hope that the gem works at least for all Rails versions `>= 4.0.0` and other data stores that Rails supports like SQLite, MySQL, MongoDB etc ...
+It's my hope that the gem works at least for all Rails versions `>= 4.0.0` (I don't see why not) and other data stores that Rails supports like SQLite, MySQL, MongoDB etc (since Rails uses an ORM) ...
 I guess we'll see how it goes.

-You can see what the engine has so far by running `rails server` in `spec/dummy` and then browse to `http://localhost:3000/`.
+You can see what the engine has so far by running `rails server` in `spec/dummy` and then browse to `http://0.0.0.0:3000/`.

 Testing
 -------

-You may extend the dummy application by generating controllers, models or views from within the directory (`spec/dummy`), and then use those to test our engine.
-Use the rspec command to run your specs.
+You may extend the dummy application by generating controllers, models or views from within the directory (`spec/dummy`), and then use those to test our engine (I've done this already but feel free to add).
+Then use the rspec command to run your specs.

 ```